Energy-Efficient Home Trends in Grand Rapids, Michigan

-A solar-powered home comes ready to produce its own energy via solar panels.
+A solar-powered home produces its own energy via solar panels.
 A home is solar-ready if it has wiring pre-run for future solar panels, and there is space allotted for solar panels to be installed; both on the roof and in the breaker panel.
-All R-Value homes come solar-ready.
+All R-Value homes come solar-ready, and many are pre-wired for EV charging as well.
 As with any wiring project, this is easier and more elegant to accomplish during construction rather than retrofitting an older home.

 From your heat to your stove, and even your clothes dryer, we recommend all-electric units for a few reasons.
 Aside from mounting health concerns with combustion, any home that generates its own energy produces electricity.
 Adding appliances that require gas introduces an energy demand you can’t supply with solar panels!

 More vehicles run on electricity than ever before, which appears will be true for the foreseeable future.
 Adding a home EV charging station is a hassle in the future but a snap during construction.

 You can’t pick your home up and reposition it.
 Passive solar homes are designed to capture and use heat from the sun.
 While technically free to implement, passive solar does require plenty of forethought.
 This involves strategically designing a home’s orientation to the sun; layout, doors, windows, finishing materials, and more.